As cities get bigger, apartments get smaller.

-Even if you live in a small apartment in the middle of a concrete jungle, there’s no reason why you can’t get into apartment gardening and transform it into a 500 square foot actual jungle by creating a beautiful apartment garden.
+Even if you live in a small apartment in the middle of a concrete jungle (like us), there’s no reason why you can’t transform it into a 500 square foot actual jungle by creating a beautiful apartment garden.

-Whether you’re looking to convert an inside or outside space, we’ll be covering but WHAT you can grow and some key tips for HOW to grow it!
+Whether you’re looking to convert an inside or outside space, we’ll be covering but what you can grow and some key tips for how to grow it!

-Indoor air pollution is just as prevalent (if not more so!) and not only leads to “Sick Building Syndrome” (cold-like symptoms caused by dry, polluted indoor air), it increases risk of a wide range of health issues.
+Indoor air pollution is just as prevalent (if not more so!) and not only leads to “Sick Building Syndrome” (cold-like symptoms caused by dry, polluted indoor air), it increases the risk of a wide range of health issues.

 By bringing gardening closer to urban centers, where most of the world’s food is shipped for consumption, we can reduce food production waste, shipping emissions, and greenhouse gases from industrial-scale inorganic farming.